-Topic / Theme Summary of Questions & Comments Henvey Inlet Wind's Response/ Consideration of Comments & Questions Consultation and Engagement A number of suggestions were made by the community to improve consultation and engagement during the EA process.
-The suggestions include involving Elders in HIWEC planning, having a translator present at meetings with Elders, having more detailed and larger maps at the community meetings, setting up a door prize draw, providing meals to encourage people to attend and hosting additional meetings for other Band Members including those residing off-Reserve.
-The HIW team has reviewed these requests and implemented the following: additional Elder meetings have taken place with planned follow-up, Council representation where Elders were taken to the sites around HIWEC, larger and more detailed maps were provided at the second CIC, and dinner and door prizes were given out at the second CIC.
-Council is also in the process of planning further engagement and consultation opportunities to build awareness within the community in the following months; this effort includes meetings with HIFN Band Members residing off-Reserve plus additional layman's language mail-outs on land use, leasing and the environmental permit approval process, environmental protection and a site visit for interested community members to a similar facility.
+Topic / Theme Summary of Comments & Questions Henvey Inlet Wind's Response / Consideration of Comments & Questions Consultation and Engagement A number of suggestions were made by the community to improve consultation and engagement during the EA process.
+The suggestions include involving Elders in HIWEC planning, having a translator present at meetings with Elders, having more detailed and larger maps at the community meetings, setting up a door prize draw, providing meals to encourage people to attend and hosting additional meetings for other Band Members including those residing off-Reserve. taken place with planned follow-up, Council representation where Elders were taken to the sites around HIWEC, larger and more detailed maps were provided at the second CIC, and dinner and door prizes were given out at the second CIC.
+Council is also in the process of planning further engagement and consultation opportunities to build awareness within the community in the following months; this effort includes meetings with HIFN Band Members residing off-Reserve plus additional layman's language mailouts on land use, leasing and the environmental permit approval process, environmental protection and a site visit for interested community members to a similar facility.